 Global warming is happening.
 70% - Yes 14% - No 16% - Don't know Global warming will harm me personally.
 41% - Yes 48% - Little/None 11% - Don't knowYale Climate Opinion Maps - U.S. 2018

 There are thousands of peer reviewed papers that support the claims that the climate emergency is real, it is here now, and is a threat to human existence.

 There are no peer reviewed papers supporting the following false claims from climate skeptics:

-Over the past 100 years atmospheric CO2 levels have increased from 300 to 400 parts per million.
+Over the past 100 years atmospheric CO2 levels have increased from an average of 300 to 400 parts per million.

 Over the previous 400,000 years CO2 ranges from 200 to 300 ppm; current levels over 400 ppm are extremely abnormal.

 When measuring carbon isotopes in atmospheric CO2, 300 ppm were from historical natural sources and 100 ppm were from fossil fuel use.

 This result is direct evidence that fossil fuels are the primary source of additional CO2 in the atmosphere.

 Coal, oil, and natural gas come from plants and have the distinctive carbon isotope ratio of plants.
 As CO2 in the atmosphere has built up steadily, the isotopic composition of the carbon has shifted just as steadily in the direction of plant carbon, as shown in the chart below.